octobercms/docs/3.x/extend/importexport/controller.md

 <a id="oc-list-behavior-integration"></a>
 ## Integration with List Behavior

-There is an alternative approach to exporting data that uses the [list behavior](lists.md) to provide the export data.
+There is an alternative approach to exporting data that uses the [list behavior](../lists/list-controller.md) to provide the export data.
 In order to use this feature you should have the `Backend\Behaviors\ListController` definition to the `$implement` field of the controller class.
 You do not need to use an export view and all the settings will be pulled from the list.
 Here is the only configuration needed:

 ```yaml
 export:
     useList: true
 ```

-If you are using [multiple list definitions](lists.md#oc-multiple-list-definitions), then you can supply the list definition:
+If you are using [multiple list definitions](../lists/list-controller.md), then you can supply the list definition.

 ```yaml
 export: